Recently Hidden Pockets set out to find different sexual and reproductive health (SRH) services in the city of joy, Kolkata.

 The FPAI centre in Kolkata is located in Etally.
 The nearest bus stop is located at 5 minutes walking distance.
 The centre is located on the inside of a market road.
 It is a rather old building with a board outside that says Family Planning Association of India and lists all the services provided at the centre.
-It was hard to miss the strong smell of urine on entering the building premises.
-It wasn’t the cleanest of centres that we have been to so far, in the country.
 The first floor has the ward and the office is on the second floor.

 On requesting for information about the services provided at the centre, the categorical response given by the medical officer was “Go to the Kolkata headquarters for any information about the services provided here.
 We will not give you any information.”
-The staff seemed clearly quite unapproachable.
 It was quite strange considering that the list of services provided at the centre is listed on the name board displayed outside on the door.

 Eventually on day 2, the HOD’s office was located on the second floor of Ronald Ross building.
 On landing up at the HOD – Dr. P.S.Chakravorthy’s office, we were asked to come the next day to have a conversation to understand all the sexual and reproductive health services provided in the hospital.
 Unlike other staff, the HOD was quite approachable and friendly.
 On day 3, an interview was conducted to understand the different SRH services provided in the hospital.
 The doctor was willing to answer all questions that were put forth.